YuanyuanTong/maps-activity-html-parser/README.md

 It can record the following information linked with each Maps usage activity.
 * Time.
 * URL linked with the activity.
-* Activity type
+* Activity type:
-  * SEARCH: searching for some place
+  * SEARCH: searching for some place.
-  * USED_ON: Maps was used on a thid-party website
+  * USED_ON: Maps was used on a thid-party website.
-  * DIRECTION: looking for a route between two places
+  * DIRECTION: looking for a route between two places.
-  * VIEW: viewing aread around some place
+  * VIEW: viewing aread around some place.
-* Location name(s) if available
+* Location name(s) if available.